 Why is milk white?

-Milk is naturally a white substance due to the make-up of water and other components including fat and protein that mix together to form tiny particles which reflect light.
+Milk is naturally white, thanks to the interaction between water, fat and proteins that mix together to form tiny particles which reflect light.

-Milk is a natural, whole food made up of water, protein, fat, carbohydrates in the form of lactose, vitamins including calcium, minerals including phosphorous and a range of other bioactive compounds.
+Milk is a natural, whole food and a nutrient powerhouse made up of water, protein, fat, carbohydrates (in the form of lactose) vitamins including calcium, minerals including phosphorous and a range of other bioactive compounds.

 Caseins are one of the main types of protein in milk which cluster together with calcium and phosphate to form tiny particles called micelles.
-When light hits these casein micelles it causes the light to refract and scatter resulting in milk appearing white.1
+When light hits these casein micelles it causes the light to refract and scatter in a certain way, giving milk its signature white hue.[1]

 Was this useful?